chintans/medusa-payment-phonepe/README.md

 The plugin supports the following PhonePe webhook events:

-- `checkout.order.completed` - Payment succeeded
+- `checkout.order.completed` (PG_ORDER_COMPLETED) - Payment succeeded
-- `checkout.order.failed` - Payment failed
+- `checkout.order.failed` (PG_ORDER_FAILED) - Payment failed
-- `pg.refund.completed` - Refund completed
+- `pg.refund.completed` (PG_REFUND_COMPLETED) - Refund completed
-- `pg.refund.failed` - Refund failed
+- `pg.refund.failed` (PG_REFUND_FAILED) - Refund failed

+### Webhook Validation

+The plugin uses PhonePe's official SDK (`pg-sdk-node`) for webhook validation.
+The SDK's `validateCallback` method is used to verify the authenticity of webhook callbacks from PhonePe.

+**Recommended Configuration:**

+- Set `merchantUsername` and `merchantPassword` in your configuration to enable SDK-based webhook validation
+- The plugin will automatically use the SDK's validation method when these credentials are provided
+- If credentials are not provided, the plugin falls back to legacy signature-based validation

+**Webhook Endpoint:**

+- Default endpoint: `/phonepe/hooks`
+- Configure this URL in your PhonePe merchant dashboard as the callback URL

 ## Migration from v1.x to v2.x